Jordyn Woods Reportedly Moves The Rest Of Her Stuff Out Of Kylie Jenner’s House

 According to TMZ, Jordyn showed up last week to grab everything she left behind in Kylie’s guest house when she was kicked to the curb back in February.

-Sources tell the outlet that Kylie Jenner was in no hurry for Jordyn Woods to come pick up her stuff, and was very calm about the situation.
+Sources tell the outlet that Kylie Jenner was in no hurry for Jordyn Woods to come pick her stuff up, and was very calm about the situation.
 However, another member of Kylie’s family wasn’t thrilled when they noticed that Jordyn’s things were still being stored at Jenner’s home.

-The unnamed family member allegedly believed that the situation was ridiculous, and that Jordyn was using Kylie’s home as a storage locker.
+The unnamed family member allegedly believed that the situation was ridiculous and that Jordyn was using Kylie’s home as a storage locker.
 Jenner then asked Woods to come and pick up her stuff in order to keep peace in her family.

 Kylie reportedly wasn’t home when Jordyn came to get her things.
 However, Jenner’s housekeeper let Woods in, and there were no issues to report.